Praise for SAD MAN HAPPY HOUR

 Danez Smith, Pulitzer Prize Finalist

-As its winsome title suggests, Sad Man Happy Hour is a collection that navigates the inevitable tragedies of living with an eye for the humorous absurdities that abound, amidst it all, offering finely crafted pairings of sorrow and delight.
+As its winsome title suggests, Sad Man Happy Hour is a collection that navigates the inevitable tragedies of living with an eye for humorous absurdities while offering finely crafted pairings of sorrow and delight.
 These poems are full of loves lost and loves found, grief and wonder for the passage of time, and observations that feel at once whimsical and absolutely devastating in their truths.
-It is a gift to experience Aileen Keown Vaux’s deep, particular attention to place and the beings, human and otherwise, they hold dear.
+It is a gift to experience Aileen Keown Vaux’s deep, particular attention to place and the beings they hold dear.
 What rings out here is a sincere heart, proclaiming: ‘I won’t apologize now for tethering myself / to Earth’s green spring, / my small wish to live…’”

 Gabrielle Bates, author of Judas Goat